zhuyie/learn/meltdown-spectre/slide/slide.md

 ---
 # System Protection
-* User programs typically not trusted
+* User programs typically not trusted:
   * May use unfair amount of resources
   * May maliciously cause other programs or OS to fail
-* System provides two CPU modes
+* System provides two CPU modes:
   * **User mode**: Some access to hardware resources restricted
   * **Kernel mode**: Full access to hardware resources